-BGR sets forth reasons for pursing the consolidation of New Orleans’ seven-assessor system post-Katrina.
-This report is part of a series of web-based reports BGR began publishing following the 2005 disaster.
+BGR sets forth reasons for pursing the consolidation of New Orleans’ seven-assessor system post-Katrina as an important step toward establishing a fair system of property tax assessments.
+This report is part of a series of web-based reports BGR began publishing following the 2005 Hurricane Katrina disaster.

-Overview BGR provided this piece for publication in Gambit Weekly, explaining the ways in which significantly increased assessments can be about fairness and the common good.
+Overview BGR provided this piece for publication in Gambit Weekly, explaining the ways in which significantly increased property tax assessments in New Orleans can be about fairness and the common good.

-Overview This On the Ballot is an analysis of proposed constitutional amendments of particular significance to the New Orleans region.
+Overview This On the Ballot report analyzes proposed constitutional amendments of particular significance to the New Orleans region.
 This issue covers amendments before voters on November 7, 2006.
 This report focuses on five amendments that address issues relevant to the New Orleans area.
-These amendments deal with property taxes, the juvenile court system, […]
+These amendments deal with property taxes, the juvenile court system, and assessors. […]

-Overview BGR sets forth reasons for pursing the consolidation of New Orleans’ seven-assessor system post-Katrina.
-This report is part of a series of web-based reports BGR began publishing following the 2005 disaster.
+Overview BGR sets forth reasons for pursing the consolidation of New Orleans’ seven-assessor system post-Katrina as an important step toward establishing a fair system of property tax assessments.
+This report is part of a series of web-based reports BGR began publishing following the 2005 Hurricane Katrina disaster.

-Overview BGR finds inequities in disaster-related adjustments to property assessments post-Katrina.
-This is part of a web-based series of reports on the rebuilding of New Orleans following the 2005 disaster.
+Overview In this release, BGR finds inequities in assessors’ disaster-related adjustments to property tax assessments post-Katrina.
+This is part of a web-based series of reports on the rebuilding of New Orleans following the 2005 Hurricane Katrina disaster.

 Overview In New Orleans, too many property owners pay little or no taxes on their properties; exemptions are granted regardless of need; and, as a result of inconsistent assessments, properties of similar value bear widely different tax burdens.
 In this report, BGR illustrates the impact of under-assessments and excessive exemptions on local governments and taxpayers […]

-Overview This report provides a short analysis of the proposal to levy a one-mill ad valorem property tax to fund the offices of the Orleans Parish Assessors.
+Overview This report provides a short analysis of the proposal to levy a one-mill ad valorem property tax in New Orleans to fund the offices of the Orleans Parish Assessors.

 Today the Bureau of Governmental Research (BGR) releases reports to inform voters on proposed Constitutional Amendment No. 6 and three proposed Jefferson Parish property tax renewals.
 Tax Phase-In Constitutional Amendment On November 6, 2018, voters statewide will decide whether...